 - 11. A large proportion of the income and expenditure of OCs, in particular management fee income and staff remuneration, are often predictable and comparable from year to year.
 Consequently, certain analytical procedures may be appropriate to be used as substantive analytical procedures. - 12.
-The majority of OCs produce annual budgets, and quarterly or half-yearly comparisons between budgeted and actual income and expenditure.
+OCs are obligated under BMO to produce annual budgets and may produce annual, half-yearly or quarterly comparisons between budgeted and actual income and expenditure.
 In the context of major and routine repairs and maintenance expenditure, the auditor may wish to consider movements and unexpected or unusual relationships between current and prior year annual budgets and make enquiries with those charged with governance.